Kuper-Tech/sbmt-kafka_producer/README.md

 ### Outbox producer config

-Add the following lines to your `config/outbox.yml` file at the `transports` section:
+Add the following lines to your `config/outbox.yml` file in the `transports` section:

 ```yaml
 outbox_items: